Lightning-Universe/lightning-transformers/docs/source/tasks/nlp/multiple_choice.rst

 Multiple Choice
 ---------------
-Fine-tune Transformers using the Multiple Choice Task.
+The Multiple Choice task requires the model to decide on a set of options, given a question with optional context.
 Currently supports the `RACE <https://huggingface.co/datasets/race>`_ and `SWAG <https://huggingface.co/datasets/swag>`_ datasets, or custom input files.

-The Multiple Choice task requires the model to decide on a set of options, given a question with optional context, for example:

 .. code-block:: none